csdms/dakotathon/docs/source/variables.rst

 Dakota variable types
 =====================

-Python wrappers for the parameter sets to be iterated by a particular Dakota analysis method.
+Dakota variables are the parameter sets to be iterated by a particular analysis method.

 Variables base class